Hilda-Enyioko/alx-practice/README.md

+### Alx-practice:
-Alx-practice is used to practice and re-do alx software engineering projects and tasks.
+is used to practice and re-do alx software engineering projects and tasks.
 The contents of this repository were not graded by ALX or any of their associates.
 Some codes may be incorrect, you can send a pull request if any errors are noticed.

 We learn through practice.

-CONTENT OF ALX-PRACTICE:
+## CONTENT OF ALX-PRACTICE:

 1 0X03-git: This is used to practice git navigation, and git commands.